 There are plenty of online casino games, and the ones that are played with cards are the most popular ones.
 (Well, maybe the second popular ones after slot machines.)
 And among card games, blackjack and its variants are the most “cool” looking ones: They are easy to learn, hard to master, and if you pick the right variant, the rules favor the player, to help you pick the best suited game for you we have created a online casino games guide.
 Spanish 21 fits this description perfectly: It is the best blackjack variant for beginners with rules that favor the player – there are lots of betting options available and to tell the truth, the gameplay is more fun than classic blackjack.
 However, even if you know how to play blackjack, you still need help on how to play Spanish 21 blackjack too.
-And this is what we are going to do in this guide: We will show you how to play Spanish 21 card game, give useful tips and a Spanish 21 strategy card, and finally, list the best online casinos by country to play Spanish 21.
+And this is what we are going to do in this guide: We will show you how to play Spanish 21 card game, give useful tips and a Spanish 21 strategy card, and finally, list the best international online casinos to play Spanish 21.
 Let’s start: Those cards won’t deal themselves!

 Best Online Casino Pick

 What Is Spanish 21 And Why It Is Called Like That?

 Believe it or not, Spanish 21 is a “licensed” game.
 It is invented in America, and by a company called Masque Publishing Inc. This is a Colorado-based company and gives licenses to brick-and-mortar casinos to run this game under this name.
 It is believed that Spanish 21 is invented in 1995, and it is offered with this name in all land-based casinos in the United States.

 In European casinos, however, it is a different story.
 Spanish 21 is called “Pontoon” in these land-based casinos, or “Spanish Blackjack”.
 These are actually the same games, but if they are being offered as Pontoon or Spanish Blackjack, the casino does not pay a license fee to Masque Publishing Inc.